 (1) Nursing core courses: Nursing Research, Nursing Theory, Measurement and Data Analysis, Advanced Practice Nursing Concepts I and II, and Introduction to Nursing Informatics.

-Administration tract courses: Administrative Management in Nursing, Financial Management, Leadership for Advanced Nursing Practice, Legal Environment of Health Care, Nursing Administration Practicum and Nursing Study.
+Administration track courses: Administrative Management in Nursing, Financial Management, Leadership for Advanced Nursing Practice, Legal Environment of Health Care, Nursing Administration Practicum and Nursing Study.

 Graduates serving in leadership and administrative roles will provide opportunities for enhanced health care delivery systems and ultimately improved health for the citizens of our regions.

-Education tract courses: Curriculum in Nursing, Evaluation in Nursing, Teaching in Nursing, Computer Technologies for Nurse Educators, Nursing Education Practicum and nursing study.
+Education track courses: Curriculum in Nursing, Evaluation in Nursing, Teaching in Nursing, Computer Technologies for Nurse Educators, Nursing Education Practicum and nursing study.

 Graduates serving in the Educator role will be prepared to teach in schools of nursing or as educational staff for clinical agencies.

-(3) A culminating experience for Administration tract or Education tract.
+(3) A culminating experience for Administration Track or Education Track.